annepetersen/public/ReviewRegularly.md

 * *Self Mode:* meditation
 * *Flow Mode:* meditation
 At least 5 days a week, do the following immediately upon waking up.
 1) drink a glass of water 2) do at least 1 sun salutation while contemplating ways to be proactive in the day.
 3) meditate for 5 minutes.
-At least 5 days a week, start my day proactively by doing at least one of these 5 things before looking at my phone: drink a glass of water, stretch, do pushups, hold my breath and meditate as long as I can.
+At least 5 days a week, start my day proactively by doing at least one of these 5 things before looking at my phone: drink a glass of water, stretch, and/or meditate.

 # My Interests
 * How do we change ourselves?